How to Install a Dimmer Switch

 Getting Started: Tools and Power

 It doesn’t take long to replace an ordinary light switch with a full-feature dimmer light switch.
 But while you’re at it, to make your home safer, you should upgrade the wiring to meet the latest requirements of the National Electrical Code.
 Our step-by-step instructions will show you how to install the dimming switch, concentrating on details that will guarantee a safe installation.
+Here’s what you can do if your light switch isn’t working.

 The tools you’ll need to install a toggle dimmer light switch are inexpensive and will come in handy for all your electrical projects.
 You’ll need a screwdriver, wire stripper, inexpensive (2 lead wire type) voltage tester and needle-nose pliers to install a dimmer.